selvasingh/migrate-Java-EE-app-to-azure/README.md

 Congratulations!!
-You migrated an existing Java EE workload to Azure, aka app to App Service Linux and app's data to Azure Database for PostgreSQL and or MySQL.
+You migrated an existing Java EE workload to Azure, aka app to App Service Linux and app's data to Azure Database for PostgreSQL, MySQL and or SQL Database.

 ## Resources